-25 https://wiki.egi.eu/wiki/TCB:Accounting Task Force
+&lt;sup>22 https://wiki.egi.eu/wiki/TCB:Accounting Task Force

-Figure 21, Number of instances of the different implementations of the compute capability, across the EGI_InSPIRE partners and the integrated Resource infrastructure Providers, March 2012 (source: GOCDB)
+Figure 21, Number of instances of the different implementations of the compute capability, across the EGI\InSPIRE partners and the integrated Resource infrastructure Providers, March 2012 (source: GOCDB)

-Figure 21 shows the distribution of the deployed computing element 44 instances among the different alternative software stack implementations.
+Figure 21 shows the distribution of the deployed computing element - nstances among the different alternative software stack implementations.

 Lcg-CE reached end of support at the end of April 2012.
 Lcg-CE instances have considerably reduced in number in the last year, as resource centres are migrating to other supported CE implementations.
-Howeer, the phasing out is still in progress.
-Two resource centres are deploying the Globus GRAM, and there are 31 ARC-CE instances deployed in the infrastructure.
+However, the phasing out is still in progress.
+Two resource centres are deploying the Globus Gram, and there are 31 ARC-CE instances deployed in the infrastructure.